 - Violence in the Media (TV, movies, video games)

 Some extremists could go “over the line” with victims’ families, law enforcement or others representing an opposing cause.

 Whenever there are deaths involved in an incident, identity thieves may try to profit from the expired identity.
 Following many tragic events, the names, ages, etc., of the victims are made public.
 While dealing with the aftermath, no one is going to think about this in the first days or weeks after a tragedy which makes it a perfect time for criminals to steal their IDs.

-Due to the media attention and publication of many of those people who are impacted by the incident, spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. of victims’ families, school administrators, law enforcement occurs based on particulars published in news reports.
+Due to the media attention and publication of many of those people who are impacted by the incident, spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. of victims’ families, school administrators, law enforcement occurs based on particulars published in news reports.

 There are intruders or individuals who want to insert themselves directly into the lives and crisis of those who are impacted.
 Intruders are those people who want to desperately make contact with someone close to the incident through pretexting or unscrupulous means.
 The target could be a victim, a member of a victim’s family, law enforcement or a witness.
 The motivation for contacting and intruding upon victims could be:

 - to solicit information for a sensationalized news story

 - to gather “insider information” to post on social media